-Your wisdom teeth only need to be removed if they cause problems.
+Wisdom tooth removal is only required if they cause problems.
 For example:

-- Wisdom teeth can be very difficult to clean and are prone to tooth decay, gum disease and recurring infections
+- When they become difficult to clean they are prone to tooth decay, gum disease and recurring infections

-- Cysts and tumours can develop in tissues around impacted wisdom teeth
+- When they cause cysts and tumours in tissues around impacted wisdom teeth

-- If your wisdom teeth are unable to erupt they may cause pressure and damage or crowd the neighbouring teeth.
+- If they are unable to erupt they may cause pressure and damage or crowd the neighbouring teeth

 Who will remove my wisdom teeth?

-Our dentists are very experienced at wisdom teeth removal.
+Our dentists are very experienced with the removal procedure.
 Because we see so many cases we have a panoramic x-ray on-site which allows us to image the wisdom teeth’s location in the jaw very precisely.
 Where a case is very complex we may decide to send you through to refer you to an oral surgeon.

-Surgical removal of wisdom teeth can cause more discomfort than routine extractions.
+Surgical removal can cause more discomfort than routine extractions.
 You may experience: